Bootstrapping Exchangeable Random Graphs: Introduction and Goal

 \paragraph{Organization}

 Section \ref{sec:notation} fixes notation, lays out assumptions, and, in \S \ref{sec:resampling-procedures}, formally proposes the two bootstraps.
 Section \ref{sec:main-results} gives the main theorems, stating conditions under which our bootstraps consistently approximate the distribution of motif densities.
+Section~\ref{sec:simulations} shows empirically that our bootstraps perform well even on moderate sized networks.
 Section \ref{sec:supporting} collects supporting propositions and lemmas, and Section \ref{sec:proofs} proves the main results.